RabbyHub/Rabby/README.md

 ## 2. extension's scripts

-below scripts live in different context!
+below 4 scripts all live in different context!

-- `background.js`
+### **- `background.js`**

 for all async request and encrypt things.

 user's keyrings, password and wallet personal preference data all stored in chrome local storage.

 it has 2 main controllers:

-  - `walletController`
+1. `walletController`

-    it expose methods to background window, so other scripts can access these methods with `runtime.getBackgroundPage`, like `ui`.
+   it expose methods to background window, so other scripts can access these methods with `runtime.getBackgroundPage`, e.g. `ui.js`.

-  - `providerController`
+2. `providerController`

    it handles request from pages(dapp request).

-- `content-script`
+### **- `content-script`**

 injected at `document_start`, share the same dom with dapp, use `broadcastChannel` to tap `pageProvider`.

 the main purpose is inject `pageProvider.js` and pass messages between `pageProvider.js` and `background.js`.

-- `pageProvider.js`
+### **- `pageProvider.js`**

-  this script is injected into dapp's context through content-script. it mounts `ethereum` to `window`.
+this script is injected into dapp's context through `content-script`. it mounts `ethereum` to `window`.

 when dapp use `window.ethereum` to request, it will send message to `content-script` with `broadcastChannel` and wait for it's response.

 then the `content-script` will send message to `background` with `runtime.connect`.

 after `background` receive the message, it will use `providerController` to handle the request. and keep the message channel in `sessionSevice` for later communicate.

-- `ui`
+### **- `ui`**

-  it has 3 pages, all share the same js code, but the template html is different for respective purpose.
+it's used by 3 pages which share the same js code, but the template html is different for respective purpose.

-  - `notification.html`
+1. `notification.html`

    triggered by dapp to request user's permission.

-  - `index.html`
+2. `index.html`

    opened in browser tab for better user interaction experience.

-  - `popup.html`
+3. `popup.html`

    user click the extension icon on the right of address bar, the popup will show.